LearnFL/proj-embedded-saw-bumping/README.md

 I used one power supply for the solenoid and the board, that is why I had to use a separate circuit to lower the voltge for the board.

+I used step bit to drill holes in the enclouser for the buttons and external usb.
+Must have easy usb access in case you need to change code.

 ### Consideration
 I let 'int i' to be default initialized inside of a function since it does not really affect the application, but it is not the right way, you should initialize it to any value othe then 0 or 1.
 I went a little bit heavy on a button debouncing because of the environment in which that device is used, you may want to change it if you have to.